Bursitis

 - What tests will I need?

-- I have other medical problems.
+- I have other medical conditions.
 How best can I manage them together?

 - Will I need to limit my activities?